demisto/content/Packs/DeprecatedContent/Playbooks/playbook-Extract_Indicators_From_File_-_Generic_README.md

+Deprecated.
 Extracts indicators from a file.

 Supported file types:
 - PDF